Media Capture and Streams API (Media Stream)

 MediaStream object generated by

-RTCPeerConnection API, or a stream created using the Web Audio API
+RTCPeerConnection (en-US) API, or a stream created using the Web Audio API

 In these reference articles, you'll find the fundamental information you'll need to know about each of the interfaces that make up the Media Capture and Streams API.